 What is Marine Data?

-Marine traffic data is a treasure trove of descriptive information that provides insights about movement of freight by water, ships, sea routes, and ports at a global scale.
+Marine traffic data is a treasure trove of descriptive information that provides insights about the movement of freight by water, ships, sea routes, and ports on a global scale.

 Why is Marine Data Important?